-The Compliance Plan will be distributed in its entirety to Cape Atlantic I.N.K.'s employees, interns, and volunteers iinvolved, at any level, in the billing and collection for services rendered by Cape Atlantic I.N.K., or otherwise identified by the Compliance Committee as having decision-making authority on behalf of Cape Atlantic I.N.K..
-The Code of Conduct will be distributed to all employees, interns, and volunteers and Cape Atlantic I.N.K.'s contractors and agents.
+The Compliance Plan will be distributed in its entirety to the Organization's employees, interns and volunteers involved, at any level, in the billing and collection for services rendered by the Organization, or otherwise identified by the Compliance Committee as having decision-making authority on behalf of the Organization.
+The Code of Conduct will be distributed to all employees, interns, volunteers and the Organization's independent contractors and agents.